kimblad/TwinSharp/README.md

 ```

 # Installation
-Clone/download this project and build with Visual Studio or get the NuGet package.
+Clone/download this project and build with Visual Studio.
+Or get the NuGet package: https://www.nuget.org/packages/TwinSharp.Core

 # Additional info
 Development has been focused on TwinCAT 3 systems.